telerik/blazor-docs/components/grid/editing/incell.md

                 else
                 if (currentItem.ID > 0 && state.EditItem != null)
                 {
-                    //edit operation on an existing item

-                    await UpdateHandler(new GridCommandEventArgs()
+                    // edit operation on an existing item await UpdateHandler(new GridCommandEventArgs()
                     {
                         Item = state.EditItem,